Angela, can I see Rome in two days?

 Trastevere is a historical and picturesque neighborhood with plenty to see.
 Since you are staying two days in Rome, you can afford to spend here a couple of hours.

-And if you want a sweet treat after lunch, make sure you pay a visit to some of the best gelaterias in Rome such as Otaleg, Fiordiluna and Fata Morgana.
+And if you want a sweet treat after lunch, here you can find some of the best gelaterias in Rome!

 Make sure you read our post on the best things to see and do in Trastevere.